Editorial Advisory Board

 Nate Manley is a Senior Principal and Head of Nonclinical at Dark Horse Consulting with over 20 years of experience in stem cell biology, neuroscience, and preclinical modeling of human disease.
 Prior to joining Dark Horse, he led research and preclinical development efforts at Asterias Biotherapeutics, a pluripotent stem cell-based biotech company, and trained as an academic researcher in the departments of Biology and Neurosurgery at Stanford University.
 Over the course of his career, Nate has contributed to the advancement of a wide range of experimental and clinical-stage cell therapy products, authored scientific articles, and co-authored cell therapy patent applications.
 He also is a part-time instructor in the Biology Department at San Jose State University.

-Senior Vice President & Chief Technology Officer, BioLife Solutions
+Executive Vice President & Chief Scientific Officer, BioLife Solutions, Inc.

 Dr. Mathew was part of the founding team of BioLife Solutions, Inc., and is a co-developer of BioLife’s biopreservation media solutions.
 He is a co-inventor on multiple issued and pending patents related to methods, devices, and formulations for the preservation of cells, tissues, and organs.
 He holds a Ph.D. in Biological Sciences within the Biochemistry, Cell and Molecular Biology Program from Binghamton University and a B.S. in Microbiology from Cornell University.
 Dr. Mathew has been researching low temperature biopreservation since 1994, and his studies contributed to the development of BioLife’s current commercial HypoThermosol® and CryoStor® product platforms and intellectual property foundation.
 Dr. Mathew was part of the scientific team that linked cell death via apoptosis (programmed cell death) to exposure to hypothermic and/or freezing temperatures.
 These discoveries were integral to the development of BioLife’s intracellular-like biopreservation media, and also contributed to improvements in cryosurgical ablation of cancer.
 Dr. Mathew was BioLife’s first Director of Manufacturing, established BioLife’s initial Quality system, and has been Executive Vice President & Chief Scientific Officer since December 2019.
 From February 2011 through November 2019, Dr. Mathew served as Senior Vice President & Chief Technology Officer.
 From January 2007 through February 2011, Dr. Mathew served as Senior Scientist, Director of Strategic Relations, and Senior Director of Strategic Relations.
 From June 2003 through January 2007, Dr. Mathew served as Director of Manufacturing.
 From September 2000 through June 2003, Dr. Mathew served as Clinical Accounts Manager and Director of Hypothermic Preservation for Cryomedical Sciences/BioLife Solutions.
 Dr. Mathew is currently active in, or previously a member of, AABB (formerly the American Association of Blood Banks), BEST (the Biomedical Excellence for Safer Transfusion collaborative), the International Society for Cell and Gene Therapy (ISCT), the Alliance for Regenerative Medicine (ARM), Tissue Engineering & Regenerative Medicine International Society (TERMIS), Society for Cryobiology, International Society for Biological and Environmental Repositories (ISBER), American Society for Cell Biology, and the Society for In Vitro Biology.
 Dr. Mathew is a member of: the Board of Directors, and Advisory Panel, of the Parent’s Guide to Cord Blood Foundation, the Scientific Advisory Board of HemaCare Corporation, the founding Board of Directors of the Cord Blood Association, the NIST-AMTech National Cell Manufacturing Consortium, the California Institute for Regenerative Medicine (CIRM) Clinical Advisory Panel, the Business Advisory Board of RoosterBio Inc., and the Scientific Advisory Board of SAVSU Technologies.
 Dr. Mathew has obtained UCLA Corporate Governance Program Certification.